 Spiny tail Iguana

 Belize is a small country with a small airport.
-The type of airport where they pull up in a truck (with stairs) up to the plane and you disembark on the tarmac of the airfield.
+The type of airport where they pull up in a truck (with stairs) up to the plane, and you disembark on the tarmac of the airfield.
 I will never forget coming up to the front of the plane and coming to the door.
 Looking around and seeing the airport completely surrounded by jungle.
 And then having the humidity completely envelop me.
-In that moment I was in love and I knew I was home.
-From that very moment I loved EVERYTHING about Belize.
+In that moment, I was in love, and I knew I was home.
+From that very moment, I loved EVERYTHING about Belize.
 Never have I felt so at home somewhere.
-Those 2 weeks were the best 2 weeks of my life and by January of 1998 I had my affairs in order and flew back to Belize.
+Those two weeks were the best two weeks of my life, and by January of 1998, I had my affairs in order and flew back to Belize.

 Black Howler Monkey